Faculty Development Program

 The Faculty Development Program also has ongoing initiatives to assist faculty with their career growth.
 Information about the current programs is below:

-As an academic Department of Internal Medicine, it is the expectation that all physician Faculty members pursue continuing medical education (CME) within their specialty/subspecialty by annually attending a CME meeting of an appropriate professional society.
-The department also encourages membership in professional societies and recognizes the costs to faculty and staff of professional dues, ABIM maintenance of certification, educational materials, and other professional expenses.
+As an academic Department of Internal Medicine, it is the expectation that all dually-employed and MCVP-only physician faculty members pursue continuing medical education (CME) within their specialty/subspecialty by annually attending a CME meeting of an appropriate professional society.
+The department also encourages membership in professional societies and recognizes the costs to faculty and APPs of professional dues, ABIM maintenance of certification, educational materials, and other professional expenses.

-Support for part-time faculty and staff would be adjusted to reflect their employment status.
+Support for part-time faculty and APPs would be adjusted to reflect their employment status.
+CME for new hires will be prorated based on start date.
 The IMPDF funds will not carry over into the next fiscal year, and availability of IMPDF funds will be determined annually as part of the department’s budgetary process.
 More information about the IMPDF including allowable expenses.
 (PDF)

 Steps for Accessing the Funds